ZephyrTransport/zephyr-website/awards.md

  - Respectful and thoughtful in their interactions; and
  - Goal-oriented towards the public good and usefulness, even if the pathway is unconventional.

-**Congratulations to Julie Dunbar as the 2019 inaugural recipient of this award!**.
+**Congratulations to Michael Mahut as the 2020 recipient of this award!**.

 # [Zephyr Leadership Award](/leadership-award)
 The Zephyr Leadership award shall be given to an individual who embraces the Zephyr mission of advancing rigorous transportation and land use decision-making for the public good by advocating for and supporting improved travel analysis and facilitating its implementation.

-**Congratulations to Joe Castiglione as the 2019 inaugural recipient of this award!**.
+**Congratulations to Joan Walker as the 2020 recipient of this award!**.